nils-eilers/NODISKEMU/README.md

 up in the directory listing with their internal file name instead of the FAT file name.
 Renaming them only changes the internal name.
-The XE command defines if x00 extensions are used when writing files, by default NODISKEMU uses them for SEQ/USR/REL files but not for PRG.
+The XE command defines if x00 extensions are used when writing files, by default NODISKEMU doesn't create x00 container files.

+The creation of x00 files is forced if the filename contains characters that would be illegal for FAT filenames.
+Spaces and dots are only allowed within the filename but not as the first or last character.

 Parsing of x00 files is always enabled even when writing them is not.

 x00 files are recognized by checking both the extension of the file